many students are in the class?

-The maximum number in each group is 15 students.
-The average size is 12.
+The maximum number in the program is 15 students.
+The average size is 8 to 10.

-I need to be able to speak English to enroll in Chicago,
+I need to be able to speak English to join this program?

 Yes.
 If you have never studied English before, you will not benefit